jpritikin/BlackThurs/README.md

 ## Static webpage

-The static webpage will state that, "the claimant agrees to indemnify the protocol against legal action."
+The static webpage will state:

+> You acknowledge that risks of vault total loss were well documented in multiple places.
+Maker governance does not accept liability for any past losses experienced by any vault holder, nor accepts liability for future losses.
+> The present loss compensation is an exceptional circumstance, and should be regarded as a beneficent gesture.
+Maker governance has **no obligation** to issue any compensation for losses.
+> By accepting compensation, the claimant waives the possibility of future litigation for any vault auction losses that accrued during March 2020.

 - This isn't an airtight legal gesture, but it is better than nothing.
-- Vault holders who claim compensation should not be tempted to join as a plaintiff in a class action suit against some facet of Maker.
+- Vault holders who claim compensation should not be tempted to join as a plaintiff in a legal suit against some organization that supports the Maker protocol.